Costs & PricingMyDentalFly Official

 "Don't just go for the cheapest quote — you get what you pay for"

 The right choice depends on which tooth is missing, the condition of neighbouring teeth, your bone density, and your budget.
-A free Dental Health Report maps your specific situation — mark the missing tooth on the interactive dental chart, and you'll get a recommendation for whether an implant, bridge, or denture makes clinical sense.
+A free dental package maps your specific situation — mark the missing tooth on the interactive dental chart, and you'll get a recommendation for whether an implant, bridge, or denture makes clinical sense.
 That report is worth around £50 — what a UK dentist charges just for the initial consultation.

 Where Insurance and the NHS Draw the Line